 After surgery, you are taken directly to the intensive care unit (ICU).
 Generally, patients are in the ICU for one to two days before moving to the solid organ transplant unit.
 Once moved to the transplant unit, activity and diet are normalized as quickly as possible.
 Diet is advanced from clear liquids to a no-added-salt diet as soon as you are able to tolerate solid foods.
 You will be encouraged to be out of bed and active as much as possible, and physical therapy will be initiated to help with activity.
 The average stay in the hospital following liver transplantation is about two weeks.

-At The Nebraska Medical Center, we have some of the most experienced physicians and nurses who take every step to prevent any of the potential complications that can occur following a liver transplant.
+At Nebraska Medicine, we have some of the most experienced physicians and nurses who take every step to prevent any of the potential complications that can occur following a liver transplant.
 However, like any major surgery, complications can arise.
 The most common complications after liver transplantation are:

 - Hypertension (high blood pressure)